 Make Ahead Pork Chops

-You can make the paste up to 2 days ahead and store it, covered, in the refrigerator.
-You can also smear the chops with the paste and refrigerate them, covered, for a day before cooking, which will give them even deeper flavor.
+You can make the rub up to 2 days ahead and store it, covered, in the refrigerator.
+You can also smear the chops with the rub and refrigerate them, covered, for a day before cooking, which will give them even deeper flavor.

 What to Serve with Spanish Pork Chops: